 Writing incredible content is a good start; however, images, pictures, and graphics give it a better flavor!

-Performance is the most determining factor for a website because it allows a business to see what factors are thriving, and what factors need concern.
+Performance is the most determining factor for a website because it allows a small business to see what factors are thriving, and what factors need concern.

 When a factor is thriving, use that to determine how they can run the site from then on; just try not to over-use it.